THINGS TO SEE & DO

 The Old Laundry Theatre (9 miles)

-The Old Laundry is a thriving cultural hub for residents and visitors to the Lake District.
-Over the past three decades, the theatre has welcomed famous names from Bill Bailey to Victoria Wood and Griff Rhys-Jones to Alan Ayckbourn.
+The Old Laundry is a thriving theatre for residents and visitors to the Lake District.
+For over 30 years it's welcomed famous names from Bill Bailey to Victoria Wood to Alan Ayckbourn.

 Grasmere is a beautiful village which was once the home of the poet William Wordsworth.
 The traditional Lakeland stone architecture houses lots of cafes, pubs, shops and galleries.